Links on Android Authority may earn us a commission. Learn more.

 Training at altitude can force useful adaptations in an athlete, helping them to utilize oxygen even more efficiently.
 After a few weeks, the body will begin producing more red blood cells, for example.
 Within days, different adaptations can alter the way those red blood cells hold onto oxygen.
 Until these changes occur, an athlete may find they feel sluggish as less oxygen is delivered to the muscles.
 Thus, an SpO2 sensor can help individuals train safely and see the benefits of altitude training.

 Note that altitude masks do not truly simulate the experience of training at altitude and won’t trigger the same adaptations.
 That said, they can provide other useful benefits, such as strengthening the intercostal muscles.

 Biohackers use a variety of breathing techniques to alter their physiology.
-The Wim Hof technique is perhaps the best known of these and has rapidly grown in popularity owing to claims that it can strengthen the immune system, increase energy levels, and more.
+The Wim Hof technique is perhaps the best known of these and some claim it can strengthen the immune system, increase energy levels, and more.
 Wim himself is an eccentric and charismatic individual who is known for feats such as running up Mount Everest in his underpants.

 The Wim Hof technique is complex and somewhat controversial, but it serves as a useful demonstration of the complexity of SpO2 and the body in general.
 The process involves taking a series of deep inhalations with very shallow exhalations.
 After 30 rounds of this, you then take a last deep breath and let it out slowly.
 Finally, you hold your breath for a further 15-20 seconds.